Middlewares

 Use hooks when you need to:

-- Observe lifecycle events - React to what's happening without controlling the flow
+- Observe lifecycle events without controlling flow

-- Log or track metrics - Record timing, errors, or success rates
+- Log or track metrics

-- Handle errors - Process errors after they occur
+- Handle errors after they occur

 Last updated on